 But those are where the strictly positive traits at La Pecora Bianca end.
 The menu here is something of a “concept” – the pastas are all made in house, mostly out of whole grain wheat flour.
 Gluten free pasta is also available as a substitution in every case.
 And while that’s a nice idea for the Celiac sufferers and sympathizers of the world, it makes for a strange experience for those of us who don’t see a plain old plate of pasta as a plate of poison.
 Yes, the “Einkorn Gramigna” here is good, but the spaghetti with whole wheat pasta is not.
 Please just give us the poison.

 So there lies the rub.
-Do we tell you to avoid this restaurant to you knowing that there dozens of better Italian restaurants that won’t force you to eat ancient grains that we could be sending you to instead?
-Or do we embrace the situational utility of La Pecora Bianca, and promise you not a mind-blowing experience, but instead a good enough one that’s useful for a casual, potentially gluten free hang with a group of friends?
+Do we tell you to avoid this restaurant, knowing that there are better Italian restaurants (that won’t force you to eat ancient grains) where we could send you instead?
+Or do we embrace the situational utility of La Pecora Bianca, and promise you not a mind-blowing experience, but instead a good enough one that’s useful for a casual, potentially gluten-free hang with a group of friends?